erictleung/erictleung.github.io/misc/index.md

 description: Eric Leung is a PhD student in Bioinformatics and Computational Biology in the Department of Medical Informatics and Clinical Epidemiology at the Oregon Health &amp; Science University
 ---

-Here are some links and miscellaneous things I've found helpful.
+Here are some links and miscellaneous things I've found helpful or find interesting.

 **Blogs I like**